Freight Shipping from Detroit to Columbus

 How much does it cost to ship freight from Detroit to Columbus?

-Full truckload (FTL) rates from Detroit, MI to Columbus, OH currently range from $458-$564 for a standard dry van load over the 213-mile route.
+Full truckload (FTL) rates from Detroit, MI to Columbus, OH currently range $458-$564 (roughly $2.15-$2.65 per mile over 213 miles).
 LTL shipments typically cost $317-$581 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Detroit to Columbus?

-Standard FTL transit from Detroit to Columbus is approximately 4 hrs by truck over 213 miles.
+Standard FTL transit from Detroit to Columbus is approximately 4 hrs by truck over 213 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Detroit to Columbus freight?